cpv-project/cpv-cql-driver/docs/Configuration.md

 ### setUseSSL(bool)

-Set should connect this node with ssl connection, defaut value is false.<br/>
+Set should connect this node with ssl connection, default value is false.<br/>

 ### setUseCompression(bool)

-Set should use frame compression if available, defaut value is false.<br/>
+Set should use frame compression if available, default value is false.<br/>
 For now only lz4 algorithm is supported and will be used if this option is set.

 ### setMaxStreams(std::size_t)